-- 7. The Departments are expected to notify an internal team that will lead the ADP Formulation process.
+- 7. The first step for ADP Formulation process is to notify a team that may lead the whole process of its formulation.
+Departments may notify the members of this team selected on the basis of already derived TORs.
 The team may be headed by an Additional Secretary / or a senior officer appointed by the Secretary.
 The constitution of the team should remain constant through-out the ADP formulation process barring necessary changes in case of unavoidable transfers and postings.
 The Secretary of the Department must ensure that any vacancy as a result of transfer and posting is immediately filled by a suitable replacement.
-The departments are encouraged to include senior representatives from attached bodies, directorates and field offices, research institutes / universities, where applicable in the ADP Formulation team.
-In departments where the SPUs are operational they must be made part of this team.
-The broad TORs of the ADP Formulation Team may be as under: - Responsible for the overall coordination, design and development of the ADP for the department; - Conduct targeted stakeholder consultations and corroborate information to inform the development of ADP goals, targets, objectives and identification of initiatives; - Assess needs and requirements to engage external specialist support for research, data analysis, evidence building, project designing, etc. as may be required; - Produce the department's ADP Strategy Paper, present to the Secretary for approval and onward submission to P&D Board; - Conduct the exercise of the development of the logical framework; - Develop roles and responsibility matrix to ensure departments delivery of outputs related to ADP formulation as per the new framework are met on time and are of good quality; - Keep a close follow-up on deliverables to ensure tight compliance.
+The ADP Formulation team may consist of senior representatives from attached bodies, directorates and field offices, research institutes / universities.
+The members of SPUs those are operational in different departments they must be made part of this team.
+The broad TORs of the ADP Formulation Team may be as under: - Responsible for the overall coordination, design and development of the ADP for the department; - Internalization of Punjab Growth Strategy 2023 and Punjab Spatial Strategy 2047 in the ADP Strategy Paper of the department; - Conduct targeted stakeholder consultations and corroborate information to inform the development of ADP goals, targets, objectives and identification of initiatives; - Assess needs and requirements to engage external specialist support for research, data analysis, evidence building, project designing, etc. as may be required; - Produce the department's ADP Strategy Paper, present to the Secretary for approval and onward submission to P&D Board: - Conduct the exercise of the development of the logical framework; - Develop roles and responsibility matrix to ensure departments delivery of outputs related to ADP formulation as per the new framework are met on time and are of good quality; - Keep a close follow-up on deliverables to ensure tight compliance.